 - True or False: I’ve written part of my book, but every time I go back to it, I start editing what I already wrote instead of writing the next section.

 - True or False: If my kid/partner/boss needed my help for an extra 15 minutes I would definitely find the time, no matter what my day was like.

 Now, add up all your Trues, and check out the chart below.

 |Your book is probably still cookin’ in there!
 Give it more time.
 If you really want to start now, consider working with a writing coach or editor who can help launch the process with a well-developed concept and outline.
 Here’s a little word about editors and what they do for you.|

 |3-5||Sounds like you’re almost ready to kick the writing into gear—but the timing may not be quite right.
 Still, it’s never too soon to strategize how you’re going to get this book written.
 It’s never too soon to develop a writing plan that will work for you.|

 |6-8||Hmmm…the pieces are definitely falling into place.
 You know what you want to write about, so the roadblocks standing in your way are probably more about fear than anything else.
 Sounds like it’s time to familiarize yourself with the “R” word—and how to work with it.|

 Wherever you land with this quiz, consider finding an editor or writing coach who specializes in working with writers at the start of the journey.
 It can be everything to have someone walking beside you.
-(And if you’ve got a serious case of the “Rs,” our Resistance Breakthrough Coaching may be a great option—check it out here.)
+(And if you’ve got a serious case of the “Rs,” our coaching service may be a great option—check it out here.)

 Love + Books,